 ... thunderbird.index thunderbird.passwords thunderbird.vacuum transmission.blocklists transmission.history transmission.torrents tremulous.cache vim.history vlc.mru vuze.backup_files vuze.cache vuze.logs vuze.tmp warzone2100.logs wine.tmp winetricks.temporary_files x11.debug_logs xine.cache yum.clean_all yum.vacuum ...

 Now you can run any cleaner or group of cleaners.
 For example:

 This command will delete all Google Chrome saved data and all saved Thunderbird passwords.

+Similarly, you can utilize the –-wipe-free-space command and others to make the most out of it.
 The CLI is useful because you can write bash scripts that execute BleachBit commands and you can even schedule cleaning actions using tools such as CRON.

-There are ways to clean up Ubuntu but having a dedicated GUI tool is always handy.
+There are other ways to clean up Ubuntu but having a dedicated GUI tool is always handy.
 Whether you are simply looking for a neat way to keep your system clean of any unnecessary data, optimizing your machine, or trying to keep your personal details safe, BleachBit is a tool that will surely come in handy, being so easy to get the hang of (while still being powerful).

 Do you use any system cleaner?
 If so, which one and how?
 Let us know in the comments!